TZstatsADS/Spring2019-Proj3-grp3/README.md

 * Collect the results from different models and summarized them to make presentation powerpoint.

 Hongye Jiang
-* wrote the baseline model, including the feature of images and Super-resolution imaging.
+* Performed the baseline model,including the feature of images and Super-resolution imaging.
+* Tested different parameters and manipulated feature selection to improve the running time of the model.
+* Brainstormed best training model for image resolution recovery, helped

+Mengran Xia:
+* Brainstormed together with the team on the best training model for image resolution recovery.
+* Performed the XGBoost model (train function, test function, cross validation fucntion) and tuned parameters on depth to get mse, psnr and running time.
+* Organized the Github Directory and finished the writeup of Read Me.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.